BrigitteSprung/100-days-of-code/log.md

 **Today's Progress**: Progress on Portfolio and Restaurant Reviews

-**Thoughts** The Portfolio is coming along nicely, coming up with things to say for the projects has been diffucult though.
+**Thoughts:** The Portfolio is coming along nicely, coming up with things to say for the projects has been diffucult though.
 The portfolio has been mostly completed, just some alterations for mobile to work out.

 The Restaurant Review app is also finished.
 I definitely learnt a lot about npm in this project with how many dependancies I had to manage.